About this course

 Refer to each specialisation for the requirements.

 Students are required to complete the program requirements/structure from the year that they commenced their program.
+Subjects completed must be listed in the specialisation offered in this program.
 All compulsory and core subjects must be completed to be eligible to graduate from the program.

 For policies that govern this degree, see the Courses, Subjects, Awards and Programs Policy in the University Melbourne Policy Library.
 Students also should also refer to information in the Enrolment and Timetabling Policy.